Indian Pahari Artwork

 by | Jul 11, 2023 | World Art Forms

 You would see these little delights on antique jewellery boxes, small tiles or miniature tapestries.
 You can trace Indian Pahari artwork back to the early 17th century.
-These miniature paintings, full of intricate details, were made in northern Indian areas like Himachal Pradesh, Kashmir and Punjab.
+These miniature paintings, full of intricate details, were made in northern Indian areas like Himachal Pradesh, Rajasthan, Kashmir and Punjab.

 Pahari Artwork is divided into 2 styles because of the difference in painting techniques.
 The first is the Basholi style which had vivid colours and stark compositions.
 The second is the Kangra style which has calmer colours that look like they have been neutralised to form a “colour correction” effect.